antaliyatimoshina/marketplace-licenses-to-slack/README.md

 5. (Optional) Add `APPS` secret like `Mria CRM: CRM for Jira Teams` to limit to specific app(s).
    Use comma-separated names for multiple apps.
-   Add `LOOKBACK_DAYS` (e.g., `1`) if you want to cover the last N days.

 6. **Enable the workflow**
-   - It runs every 30 minutes (UTC).
-You can also run it manually from the Actions tab.
+   - It runs everyday at 7:00 (UTC).

 ## What it does

+- Calls: `GET /rest/2/vendors/{vendorId}/reporting/licenses/export?accept=json&dateType=start&startDate=YYYY-MM-DD&endDate=YYYY-MM-DD` (new licenses: trials + paid)
-- Calls: `GET /rest/2/vendors/{vendorId}/reporting/licenses?startDate=YYYY-MM-DD&endDate=YYYY-MM-DD`
+- Calls: `GET /rest/2/vendors/{vendorId}/reporting/feedback/details/export?accept=json&type=uninstall&type=unsubscribe&type=disable&startDate=YYYY-MM-DD&endDate=YYY
-- Filters to `evaluationLicense == true` with `evaluationStartDate` within the window.
-- Posts a single message summarizing new trials.

 ## Notes

-- The Marketplace API is eventually consistent; using a small **LOOKBACK_DAYS** (0–1) helps avoid misses.
+- The Marketplace API is eventually consistent;
 - No Slack app/bot token required — Incoming Webhooks are sufficient.
 - Keep the repo private if you store any customization; **secrets are safe** in Actions.